After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: TRD Construction

 \subsection{Data Preparation}

-We utilize two primary datasets to help construct multiple-choice questions in TRD.
-(1) \textbf{NQ}: NQ is an open-domain question answering dataset released by Google in 2019~\cite{kwiatkowski2019natural}.
-The accessible dataset contains 315,203 question-answer pairs (QA pairs) and provides a long answer (collected from Wikipedia by annotators) and a short answer (one or more entities) for each question.
+We use two datasets to build TRD’s multiple-choice questions.
+(1) NQ~\cite{kwiatkowski2019natural}: An open-domain QA dataset with 315,203 QA pairs, each paired with a long answer (Wikipedia passage) and one or more short answer entities.
 We use NQ to generate questions for the \emph{FA} and \emph{FI} categories.
-(2) \textbf{TAQA}: A dataset of 20,148 time-sensitive QA pairs derived from Wikipedia tables, where the answers to the questions change over time~\cite{zhao2024set}.
-We use TAQA to construct part questions for the \emph{FE} and \emph{RA} categories.
+(2) TAQA~\cite{zhao2024set}: A dataset of 20,148 time-sensitive QA pairs from Wikipedia tables, where answers change over time.
+We use TAQA to construct part of the \emph{FE} and \emph{RA} questions.